juliusgutierrez/juliusgutierrez/README.md

 <h1 align="">Julius Gutierrez — @juliusgutierrez </h1>
 <p align="justify">Nice to meet you.
-I am an experienced Fullstack developer with years of experience in software development. currently living in Manila, Philippines.
+I am an experienced Fullstack developer / Solution Architect with years of experience in software development. currently living in Manila, Philippines.
 I have designed and implemented efficient applications and programs in various domain like financials, banking, e-commerce and analytics.

 I'm available for remote work — if you like to build something, feel free to contact me.</p>